Procedural Diagramming and Optimization

 });

 Looks good.
-But when we go to typecheck this, we get an error:
+But if we were to typecheck this using Bloom's TypeScript support, we would get an error:

 TS2362: The left-hand side of an arithmetic operation must be of type 'any', 'number' or an enum type.